fesslix/fesslix-docu/DEVELOPER_NOTE.md

 ### Initial preparations

-Also make sure the required packages are installed:
+Also make sure the required packages are installed (sytem-wide):
 ```
-pip install jupyterlab ipykernel
+jupyterlab ipykernel ipympl
 ```

 Once Jupyter is installed, register your environment as a kernel: